CynthiaOketch/graphql/graphql/README.md

-# My GraphQL School Stats
+# GraphQL Stats

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-## Project Report by Cynthia Oketch Nas
+## Project Overview

-Hello!
-I'm Cynthia Oketch Nas, and this is my completed Zone01 GraphQL profile project.
-The goal was to learn GraphQL, JWT authentication, and modern web UI/UX by building a personal dashboard that visualizes my school journey using the official Zone01 GraphQL API.
+A Zone01 GraphQL profile project.
+The goal was to learn GraphQL, JWT authentication, and modern web UI/UX by building a personal dashboard that visualizes the school journey using the official Zone01 GraphQL API.

 ---

-## 🌐 Live Demo
+## Live Demo
 **You can view and interact with my hosted project here:**

 ➡️ [https://CynthiaOketch.github.io/<your-repo-name>/graphql/](https://CynthiaOketch.github.io/<your-repo-name>/graphql/)

-_Replace `<your-repo-name>` with the actual repository name if you fork or clone._

 ---

-## 🚀 Features
+## Features
 - **Secure Login:** Use your Zone01 credentials (username/email + password)
 - **User Details:** See your login, current XP (in MB), and audits done
 - **Statistics Section:**